-You will be required to sign a performance agreement before your application is approved.
-The performance agreement outlines the terms and conditions you must meet in order to be considered for nomination.
+If your application is approved, you will be required to sign a Performance Agreement with the Province of British Columbia.
+The Performance Agreement is a legal document that outlines the terms and conditions you must meet for nomination.

-Performance agreements are unique to each applicant and are based on the information provided in the application, business plan, and during the interview.
+Performance Agreements are unique to each applicant and are based on the information provided in the application, business plan, and during the interview.

-The performance agreement typically includes:
+The Performance Agreement typically includes:

 - type of business and location

 - eligible investment amounts

 - the number and type of positions to be created for Canadians or permanent residents

-- active management requirement
+- · active management requirement

 - residency requirements

 - timeframes within which you must meet these requirements

-Important: Failure to meet the terms and conditions of your signed performance agreement within the timeframes may result in a refusal at the nomination stage.
+Important: Failure to meet the terms and conditions of your signed Performance Agreement within the timeframes may result in a refusal at the nomination stage.